ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 behaviour of these natural structures.

 #pagebreak()
-= Technologies and Machine Learning Approaches
+= Specific Knowledge Assistance Approaches

 #pagebreak()
-= Experimentation / Execution Examples
+= System Architecture

 #pagebreak()
+= Usage and Execution of the Application

+#pagebreak()
-= Conclustions and Future Work
+= Conclusions and Future Work

 #pagebreak()
 #bibliography("bibliography.yaml")